johnnyrichard/awesomekling.github.io/_posts/2020-1-22-pledge-and-unveil-in-SerenityOS.md

 Just like `pledge()`, permissions can only be reduced, never increased.

 Another important difference is that unlike `pledge()`, trying to open a file that's not visible due to `unveil()` will not terminate the program.
-The attempt will simply fail with `ENOENT` (or `EACCES` if the path was unveiled, but not with the requested permissions.)
+Instead, the attempt will simply fail with `ENOENT` (or `EACCES` if the path was unveiled, but not with the requested permissions.)

 Let's look at an example from our `/bin/man` program: